simpsonorg/ui-account-load/README.md

 Submit a pull request.

 License
-Specify your license here (e.g., MIT-License).
+Specify your license here (e.g., CITI licence).

 Note: The original repository does not indicate a license at present.
 Make sure to choose and add one if needed.